-Recom. no. Recommendation Critical 1 / Important 2 C/ O 3 Actions needed to close recommendation Implementation date 4 1 MINUSTAH should reinforce its plan to enhance the capacity of the Government of Haiti in improving the conditions of inmates in prisons through: (a) coordinating with other United Nations agencies and international partners/donors to mobilize and allocate additional funding for prison improvement projects; and/or (b) tapping into the quick-impact project funds to finance more prison improvement projects.
-Important 0 Receipt of evidence that MINUSTAH has reinforced its plans to strengthen the capacity of the Directorate of Prison Administration.
-1 July 2014
+Recom.
+Recommendation Critical / Important C/ O Actions needed to close recommendation Implementation date 1 MINUSTAH should reinforce its plan to enhance the capacity of the Government of Haiti in improving the conditions of inmates in prisons through: (a) coordinating with other United Nations Important О Receipt of evidence that MINUSTAH has reinforced its plans to strengthen the capacity of the Directorate of Prison Administration.
+1 July 2014 agencies and international partners/donors to mobilize and allocate additional funding for prison improvement projects; and/or (b) tapping into the quick-impact project funds to finance more prison improvement projects.

-1 Critical recommendations address significant and/or pervasive deficiencies or weaknesses in governance, risk management or internal control processes, such that reasonable assurance cannot be provided regarding the achievement of control and/or business objectives under review.
+&lt;sup>1 Critical recommendations address significant and/or pervasive deficiencies or weaknesses in governance, risk management or internal control processes, such that reasonable assurance cannot be provided regarding the achievement of control and/or business objectives under review.

-2 Important recommendations address important deficiencies or weaknesses in governance, risk management or internal control processes, such that reasonable assurance may be at risk regarding the achievement of control and/or business objectives under review.
+&lt;sup>2 Important recommendations address important deficiencies or weaknesses in governance, risk management or internal control processes, such that reasonable assurance may be at risk regarding the achievement of control and/or business objectives under review.

-$^{^{3}}$ C = closed, O = open
+$^{3}$ C = closed, O = open

-4 Date provided by MINUSTAH in response to recommendations.
+&lt;sup>4 Date provided by MINUSTAH in response to recommendations.